 These are just a few, but hopefully they’ve sparked some ideas for you, too.

-See, the whole idea is to shake things up for yourself a little bit.
-To remember that there are 100’s of ways to look at every situation, and there is always a way to see what’s working in your favor.
+Remember that there are 100’s of ways to look at every situation, and there’s always a way to see what’s working in your favor.